Sh0ckWaveZero/bun-line-t3/docs/AI_COMMAND_ROUTING.md

 ## Overview

-The `/ai` command provides an **intelligent natural language interface** for the LINE bot using **MCP (Model Context Protocol)**.
+The `/ai` command provides an **intelligent natural language interface** for the LINE bot using **OpenAI GPT-5-nano**.
 Instead of memorizing specific commands, users can simply describe what they want in Thai or English.

 ## Architecture

 ```
 LINE User
     ↓ Natural Language: "ดึงราคาทองให้หน่อย"
-AI Command Router (MCP)
+AI Command Router (OpenAI API)
     ↓ Analyzes Intent & Extracts Parameters
     ↓ command: "gold", confidence: 1.0
 Command Executor